sportdatavalley/sport-data-challenge-2019/data/weather/README.md

-# Data dictionary for weather data
+# Explanation of weather data

 The weather data is retrieved from KNMI.
 [This](https://www.knmi.nl/kennis-en-datacentrum/achtergrond/data-ophalen-vanuit-een-script) website explains how the data can be retrieved.